PvdBerg1998/hfml_data_preprocessor/README.md

 sudo pacman -S pkg-config cuda
 ```

 The installation location of the CUDA libraries is determined through `pkg-config`.
 If this fails, the location is guessed to be `/usr/local/cuda`.
-After installation you can proceed to install Rust and Cargo following [these steps](https://www.rust-lang.org/tools/install).
+After installation, you can proceed to install Rust and Cargo following [these steps](https://www.rust-lang.org/tools/install).

 ### Windows
-It is recommended to install the MSVC flavour of Rust tooling.
+It is recommended to install the MSVC flavor of Rust tooling.
 This does NOT require a full installation of Visual Studio.
-Windows uses a global "path" to find installed libraries. **If an installer presents the option to add itself to the path, you should enable it unless you want to add all paths manually afterwards.** Without proper setup on your path, the tools are not able to find eachother on your system.
+Windows uses a global "path" to find installed libraries. **If an installer presents the option to add itself to the path, you should enable it unless you want to add all paths manually afterwards.** Without proper setup on your path, the tools are not able to find each other on your system.
 This will result in a compilation error about missing files or tools.

 Install the following tools in order:
 - [MSVC Build tools](https://visualstudio.microsoft.com/downloads/?q=build+tools) under "Tools for Visual Studio".
 Currently, the latest version is located [here](https://aka.ms/vs/17/release/vs_BuildTools.exe).